wold5/avater-manual/manual_en.md

 ### FAQ

 #### Reader device is not recognized or shown
+### Enabling debug logging
+During operation, the program can report its status and any encountered errors at pre-defined points during operation.
+These messages are typically written to a text file, or 'logged', hence the term 'logfile' (or 'debug' file).

+When solving problems (so-called 'debugging'), the logfile is an important diagnostic tool for the developers to find where problems occur.
+Often 'logging' is disabled by default, to reduce resource usage.
+Hence, you'll likely first need to enable logging using the program settings.
+This is quite easy and discussed next.

+##### Enabling logging
+To enable logging:
+- open the menu option "Main > Settings": here open the last tab "Advanced": next to "Log debug messages", select "Log to file".
+The filepath shown below the selector is the logfile location.
+Restart the program to enable logging (as prompted by the pop-up).
+- advanced users may enable this from the CLI/shell (consult the "--help" information).

+##### Viewing the logfile
+After enabling logging to file, and restarting, recent AVATeR versions will show a new "debug" menu.
+Open it, and select the option "open debug logfile" to view the logfile.
+Save it to a new place, and send the file to the developers.

 AVATeR expects the OS (or you) to have mounted any supported e-readers, making the files accessible.
 Otherwise, the program will (silently) ignore the e-reader.
 (Future versions may indicate unmounted devices.)

 Also ensure your device is supported by AVATeR.
 Newly introduced devices may use a new (USB) vendor ID, which must first be added to the program.